Dr. Cecilia Maria Vallorani: Reclaiming Human Connection in the Age of AI

 AI must expand human potential, not compress it.

-This edition of The Pulse Magazines goes beyond innovation headlines to examine the deeper architecture behind educational transformation.
+This edition of The Pulse Magazine goes beyond innovation headlines to examine the deeper architecture behind educational transformation.

 We explore: